deadpixi/mtm/README.rst

 Anything that uses termcap/terminfo or (n)curses should "just work" with mtm. mtm does not, however, support some features that some programs want.
 The only user-visible features that might be missed are terminal-title setting and mouse support.
-If you need those, mtm will not work for you, sorry.
+If you need those, mtm will not work for you, sorry (and neither would any pure "ansi" terminal).

 Usage
 =====